couchbase/couchbase-lite-core/README.md

-**CBForest** is a C++ wrapper around [ForestDB][FDB], a new key-value storage engine based on a hierarchical B+-tree trie data structure.
+**CBForest** is a higher-level C++ wrapper around [ForestDB][FDB], a new key-value storage engine based on a hierarchical B+-tree trie data structure.
 ForestDB is similar in functionality to the [CouchStore][COUCHSTORE] engine that currently underlies Couchbase Server, but it should be faster and more space-efficient, especially on solid-state disks (SSDs).

 CBForest adds an idiomatic object-oriented C++ API for ForestDB, and also some new functionality (see below.)
+Recently a C API with the same functionality has been added, and Java and C# bindings to that C API.

 The immediate purpose of CBForest is to serve as the storage engine of the next generation of [Couchbase Lite][CBL] (on all platforms), replacing SQLite.
-But it may find other uses too, perhaps for applications that want a fast minimalist data store but don't need any of the fancy features of Couchbase Lite like replication.
+But it may find other uses too, perhaps for applications that want a fast minimalist data store with map/reduce indexing, but don't need any of the fancy features of Couchbase Lite like replication.

 ## Features

-* ForestDB features, available via an idiomatic C++ API:
+* ForestDB features, available via idiomatic C++, Java and C# APIs:
     * Fast key-value storage, where keys and values are both opaque blobs.
-    * Extremely robust append-only file format with write-ahead log.
+    * Extremely robust append-only file format with write-ahead log and automatic compaction.
     * Reads are never blocked, even while writes or transactions are in progress.
     * Iteration by key order.
     * Iteration by _sequence_, reflecting the order in which changes were made to the database.
 (This is useful for tasks like updating indexes and replication.)
+    * Database encryption using AES-256.

 * New features implemented by CBForest:
     * Optional multi-version document format that keeps a revision tree of the history of each document (as in Couchbase Lite or CouchDB.)